 "Possessing an extraordinary memory for thought and phrase,,, when the speaker had finished, this remarkable linguist would translate his remarks into English or into French as the case might be, without the least hesitation and with a fluency and completeness which were almost uncanny… while Professor Mantoux would employ inflection and emphasis with an oratorical skill that added greatly to the perfectness of the interpretation."Consider Mantoux's legacy.

 * On the technical side, Mantoux used the technique known as full consecutive, which makes it possible to translate long stretches of speech up to half an hour or more without interrupting the speaker. (as opposed to the short consecutive used by untrained natural interpreters who can render at most a few sentences at a time), Since very few people can store and recall such long stretches naturally, expert interpreters take notes of what is being said.
 Interruptions would have spoiled the style of orators like Clemenceau or Lloyd George.
 How did Mantoux learn note-taking?
 Probably from his university experience.
-Whether or not he actually invented full consecutive, his success in Paris established it as the predominant method in conference interpreting for the next 25 years, until the changeover to simultaneous interpreting at Nuremberg and the United Nations, the work of another outstanding interpreter, Léon Dostert.
+Whether or not he actually invented full consecutive, his success in Paris established it as the predominant method in conference interpreting for the next 25 years, until the changeover to simultaneous interpreting at Nuremberg and the United Nations, the work of another outstanding interpreter seconded from the military, Léon Dostert.
 Even today, full consecutive is used when the equipment for simultaneous is unavailable on account of logistics or cost.

 * On the social side, Mantoux was a distinguished intellectual able to hobnob with the great political personalities he served.
 He carried this distinction over to the League of Nations.
 Bear in mind that for consecutive the interpreters were physically much closer to the speakers than present-day simultaneous interpreters in their glass-fronted booths.
 So it came about that, right from the start, conference interpreting acquired prestige and an aura.
 Furthermore those attributes still command high remuneration, typically three times as much as a court interpreter's.
 Put the two together and you'll know why student interpreters dream of becoming international conference interpreters for organisations like the European Commission, which employs hundreds of them.